 A note on discipline for older siblings

 Chris does point out that you wouldn't take the same approach for your older children.
-You can still give time outs, etc but the difference here is getting them to own their beahviour.
+You can still give time-outs, etc, but the difference here is getting them to own their behaviour.

 For example, say your older child hits your younger child.
-You send them to time and out and then you ask them: “What did you do to make Mummy give you a time out?
-And when they respond you say, “And how did it make your brother feel when you hit him?"
-And when he says, “It hurts him.”
-Then you say, “That’s right it hurts to hit.
-And I have spoken about it before and you don’t seem to understand so I am going to not read you a story tonight."
+You send them to time-out and then you ask them: “What did you do to make Mummy give you a time out?"
+And when they respond, you say, “And how did it make your brother feel when you hit him?"
+And when he says, “It hurts him,” then you say, “That’s right it hurts to hit.
+And I have spoken about it before and you don’t seem to understand, so I am going to not read you a story tonight."

 Got your own trick when it comes to toddler discipline?